 “They’re being told no because they might still want to have children.
 Whose business is that?
 It’s a little bit patriarchal and I think there’s a lot of that going on.
 It’s not just men, it’s also female doctors who are socialised into seeing female patients in a certain way”.

 Although there is still much work to be done in the fight against endometriosis, The National Action Plan is undoubtedly a step in the right direction.
-The discussion around endometriosis needs to continue so that women do not feel silenced when they talk about their health or admit that they are hurting.
-If you think that endometriosis doesn’t affect you, please go ask a friend, sister, mother or auntie and you will undoubtedly find a story that needs to be told.
+It is essential that the discussion around endometriosis continues so that women cease to feel silenced when they talk about their health or admit that they are hurting.
+If you think that endometriosis doesn’t affect you, please go ask a friend, sister, mother or auntie and you will undoubtedly find a story that needs to be heard and told.

 Words by Alicia Franceschini